James Bray Jr.

-James Bray Jr. (ca.1670-November 25, 1725) was a merchant, planter, and politician in the Colony of Virginia, who once represented James City County in the House of Burgesses.
+James Bray Jr. (c.
+1670 – November 25, 1725) was a merchant, planter, and politician in the Colony of Virginia, who once represented James City County in the House of Burgesses.

 Early and family life

 Born to Angelica, the wife of brash attorney and politician James Bray (who died in 1691), he received an education appropriate to his class.

 Circa 1697, Bray married Mourning, the widow of Thomas Pettus, who bore sons Thomas and James, and daughter Elizabeth Bray.

 Career

 In 1700 Bray purchased the legal interests of Pettus' other heirs in 1,280 acres known as the Littletown and Utopia plantations on the east side of College Creek in Williamsburg, which he developed into his family seat.
 He also owned a brick house and lots in Williamsburg.

 Bray was a justice of the peace in James City County, and in 1705 so berated fellow justice (and sometime burgess) Thomas Cowles that he resigned.

 On July 23, 1700, Bray licensed a slave ship at Jamestown.

 James City voters elected Bray one of the men representing them in the House of Burgesses during the 1700-1702 session.